apify/apify-docs-v2/sources/platform/monitoring/check_data_quality.md

 slug: /monitoring/check-data-quality
 ---

-# [](#check-product-based-data-for-correct-format-and-duplicates) Check product-based data for correct format and duplicates
+# Check product-based data for correct format and duplicates {#check-product-based-data-for-correct-format-and-duplicates}

 **A step-by-step monitoring tutorial that shows you how to ensure your data is correctly formatted and unique.
 Visualize your data using the monitoring dashboard.**